sidev86/Libft/README.md

 My first library written in C.
 To create this library we had to redevelop typical functions of the <strong><em>libc</em></strong> library.
-The functions implemented in the library are the following:
+<br>The functions implemented in the library are the following:

 <h1>Character Functions</h1>